tree-sitter/tree-sitter/docs/section-6-contributing.md

 ### Tree-sitter Dependency

 Grammars depend on the Tree-sitter library.
-The version ranges depend on the ABI version that the grammar targets, which is generally the latest.
+The version ranges depend on the ABI version that the grammar targets, which should generally be the latest.

 - The version of Tree-sitter used to build the grammar is specified as a `devDependency` on `tree-sitter-cli` in `package.json`.
 This is usually a minor version dependency on the latest Tree-sitter version, such as `"^0.20.1"`.